hnz1102/electricload/README.md

 # Electric Load and Logger

-This is a Electric Load and Logger.
+This is an Electric Load and Logger.
 It can consume the power of the device and send the data to the server.
 The maximum power is 100W, maximum voltage is 30V, and maximum current is 10A.
 But, it must be used under 100W.
 And it can measure the voltage, current, and power consumption of the device and send the data to the InfluxDB server.
 You can see the data on the Dashboard.